 Know the Rules of the Road and Your Flags

 All guest drivers and riders must visit the designated Club chalet in order to sign The Club specific release and waiver.
 Guest drivers and passengers will be issued a wristband that they must show to DE-control before being allowed on-track.
 Track driving can be both physically and mentally stressful.
 It is the responsibility of every driver to ensure they are in good health prior to driving on track.
 All qualified drivers must be 18 years or older, and have a current driver’s license.
-16-year-old drivers that possess a driving license may ask the Club Director in advance for special permission to drive on track.
+16-years -old drivers that possess a driving license may ask the Club Director in advance for special permission to drive on track.
 All guest drivers are required to present a valid drivers license when they sign in at the Chalet.

 On Track Rides